skatejs/skatejs/README.md

 * [React](https://skatejs.netlify.com/renderers/with-react)
 * Or a [custom renderer](https://skatejs.netlify.com/renderers)!

+## Getting started

+There's a [@skatejs/cli](https://github.com/skatejs/skatejs/tree/v6/packages/cli) package that will let you hit the ground running.
+Feel free to fire it up while reading these docs!

 ## Usage

 This is how you might write a web component usinge Skate and Preact: